Agoric/documentation/main/zoe/guide/contracts/autoswap.md

-# AutoSwap
+# Autoswap

 <Zoe-Version/>

 ##### [View the code on Github](https://github.com/Agoric/agoric-sdk/blob/958a2c0a3dec38bdba2234934119ea2c28958262/packages/zoe/src/contracts/autoswap.js) (Last updated: 4/22/2020)
 ##### [View all contracts on Github](https://github.com/Agoric/agoric-sdk/tree/master/packages/zoe/src/contracts)

-An AutoSwap is like a swap, except instead of having to find a matching offer, an offer is always matched against the existing liquidity pool.
-The AutoSwap contract checks whether your offer will keep the [constant product invariant](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf) before accepting.
+An Autoswap is like a swap, except instead of having to find a matching offer, an offer is always matched against the existing liquidity pool.
+The Autoswap contract checks whether your offer will keep the [constant product invariant](https://github.com/runtimeverification/verified-smart-contracts/blob/uniswap/uniswap/x-y-k.pdf) before accepting.